 Like us, dogs will dream throughout their sleeping pattern.
 This is part of the REM process.
-REM refers to “rapid eye movement,” and is indicated by the rapid movement of your Frenchies eyes under their eyelids as they dream.
-This part of the sleep cycle will come with a lot of brain activity.
+REM refers to “rapid eye movement” and is indicated by the rapid movement of your Frenchies eyes under their eyelids as they dream.
+This part of the sleep cycle will involve a lot of brain activity.

 The REM phase of a puppy would be much more intense than that of a grown french bulldog as they go into REM sleep more often.

-It’s most likely your Frenchie is dreaming about chasing something around the yard.
-Older dogs will tend not to breath rapidly for extended periods in their sleep though.
+Most likely, your Frenchie is dreaming about chasing something around the yard.
+Older dogs tend not to breathe rapidly for extended periods in their sleep, though.

-While a short duration of rapid breathing is appropriate, longer durations can be a red flag and can indicate an underlying problem with your French Bulldog health.
+While a short duration of rapid breathing is appropriate, longer durations can be a red flag and can indicate an underlying problem with your French Bulldog’s health.

 Heat Stroke And Fast Breathing

-If your French Bulldogs shows signs of heat exhaustion, move them to a cool, shady spot and try to get them to your vet as soon as possible.
-Frenchies are more susceptible to heat strokes, as well as very old dogs.
+If your French Bulldogs show signs of heat exhaustion, move them to a cool, shady spot and try to get them to your Vet as soon as possible.
+Frenchies are more susceptible to heat strokes than very old dogs.